FTTX Solutions by YOPTIC

 FTTC (fiber-to-the-curb, -closet, or -cabinet): The street cabinet or pole is closer to the user’s premises, typically within 1,000 feet (300 m), within range for high-bandwidth copper technologies such as wired Ethernet or IEEE 1901 power line networking and wireless Wi-Fi technology.
 FTTC is occasionally ambiguously called FTTP (fiber-to-the-pole), leading to confusion with the distinct fiber-to-the-premises system.

-In order to supply comprehensive FTTX solutions and meet the various requirements worldwide, Hongyou provide a range of various equipment which enable you to make your own choices according to the actual field situation.
+In order to supply comprehensive FTTX solutions and meet the various requirements worldwide, YOPTIC provide a range of various equipment which enable you to make your own choices according to the actual field situation.